Citarum River, Indonesia

 Project lead: Greeneration Foundation

-The Citarum River is the longest river in West Java, Indonesia.
-According to archaeological records and artifacts, human civilizations have flourished here dating back before the 4th century BCE.
-Today, over 5 million people live in the river basin, and the river itself provides water, electricity, and irrigation for more than 25 million people.
+The Citarum River is the longest river in West Java, Indonesia, stretching 297 kilometers before reaching the Java Sea.
+Archaeological artifacts reveal that human civilizations have flourished here dating back to the 4th century BCE.
+Today, over five million people live in the river basin, and the river itself provides water, electricity, and irrigation to more than 25 million people.

-Greeneration Foundation is an NGO based in Bandung, Indonesia, focused on utilizing adaptive creative media in changing human behavior to implement Sustainable Consumption and Production in Indonesia.
-Greeneration’s activities involve engaging with government, environmental organizations, and communities, while also connecting to the broader community.
-Riverrecycle is a Helsinki, Finland-based company with several offices in Southeast Asia that will act as technical and coordination experts on the project.
-They have innovated the river plastic capture device as well as the “River cleaning as a free service” business model.
-Waste4Change are waste management experts operating in Indonesia and will oversee the project operation and data collection.
-Deltares is a Netherlands-based independent institute for applied environmental research that will provide insights on river site identification, data collection, and analysis.
+Greeneration Foundation is an NGO based in Bandung, Indonesia, focused on utilizing adaptive creative media to change human behavior and implement sustainable consumption and production in Indonesia.
+Greeneration Foundation engages with governments, environmental organizations, and communities to accomplish this goal.
+Riverrecycle is a Helsinki, Finland-based company with several offices in Southeast Asia and is the technical expert on the project.
+RiverRecycle designed the project’s river plastic capture system and developed the “river cleaning as a free service” business model.
+Waste4Change are waste management experts operating in Indonesia and oversee the project operation and data collection.